ibm-cloud-docs/Cloudant/query/creating_views.md

 ```
 {: codeblock}

-Following sample will add a new `getVerifiedEmails` named view function to the `allusers` design document with view definition:
+The following sample adds a new `getVerifiedEmails` named view function to the `allusers` design document with view definition:

 ```json
 {